Introduction to Social Media

 Around the midterm, students will produce a README document about a social network—a “missing manual” to introduce a new user to what it is, how to use it, and what to watch out for.
 A README is an old-fashioned file that comes with software to explain the basics of it.
 Today, most commercial tools are designed to be used without any documentation.
 But what do we lose when we don't really understand something before using it?

-Choose a network from the provided list.
+Choose a network that you have never regularly used yourself from the provided list.
+Try it out, and learn everything you can about it.
 Produce a 1,300-1,500 word document, appropriately formatted to appeal to a specific intended audience.
 Audiences might include parents, younger siblings, a competing business, aspiring influencers, or more.
-Use of illustrative images is encouraged.
+Use of creative formatting and illustrative images is encouraged.
 Be sure to meet the following evaluation criteria:

 - Explanation of basic use, including affordances and disaffordances